Washington Tax-Free Holding Company

 Chapter 23 of the same bill states that corporate directors must pay B & O tax for their compensation (1.8%) if more than $12,000 a year.

 What Washington has failed to understand is that there are a lot of well-off people in Seattle that drive the Washington economy and happen to own a lot of assets outside of this state.
 This bill tries to reach farther into their pockets and get more tax out of them.
 The plus side is that it further clarifies that people not doing business in Washington are tax-free.

 If you’re never going to work in Washington State, it’s a great place to form a Washington LLC or start a Washington corporation.
 The annual report fee is only $71, or $72.78 if filed online with the state.
 In comparison, Nevada’s is $325, Delaware is $250 for an LLC, and could be a lot more for a corporation if you have a lot of shares, and Wyoming is still the cheapest at $52.
 The main point of setting up an asset protection holding company in Washington State is having it look like a more normal business than something set up in Wyoming, Nevada, or Delaware.

 Our Washington Holding Company Formation Services

-When we form the Washington holding company, we’ll set up the company with our address, hide your address on all the state documents, and if you’d really like, you can sign up for our economical mail forwarding service and have all your regular mail sent to us and forwarded on to you (State of Washington mail is always included in our $65 a year registered agent service).
+When we form the Washington holding company, we’ll set up the company with our address, hide your address on all the state documents, and if you’d really like, you can sign up for one our economical mail forwarding options and have all your regular mail sent to us and forwarded on to you (Washington Secretary of State mail is always included in our $65 a year registered agent service).
 You can choose to have your Washington holding company formed as an LLC or corporation, though, we do recommend LLCs as they are easier to maintain and offer the same asset protection of a corporation.